kage1020/react-component-color/README.md

 ## Requirements

 - VS Code 1.100.0 or higher
-- Works best with React 18+ projects using Server/Client Components
+- Works best with React 19+ projects using Server/Client Components

 ## Known Issues

 - External package imports are not analyzed for component type
-- Requires `'use client'` directive to be at the top of the file

 ## Acknowledgements